kubernetes-sigs/release-notes/README.md

 $ npm run docker:build:run
 ```

-It will kick off a multi-stage `docker` build to handle building the angular code and dumping it in an nginx container.
+It will kick off a multi-stage `docker` build to handle building the angular code and dumping it in a nginx container.

 Once complete, you can view it by going to `localhost` in your browser: